Increase your range.

 Become a Patron of Ask Leo! and go ad-free!

-Options to extend your Wi-Fi coverage
+Options to extend Wi-Fi coverage

 - Add a wired access point.